 If you’re planning on including your furry companions in the festivities, it’s essential to know the dangers they may face.

-Dr. Jeff is here to weigh in on which holiday treats, décor, and plants pose pet health hazards.
-Below are some of his holiday safety tips so we can all enjoy the festive season, including your four-legged family members.
+Dr. Jeff is here to share which holiday treats, décor, and plants pose pet health hazards.
+He’s also here to offer expert holiday safety tips to ensure that everyone enjoys this festive season, including your four-legged family members.

-1. Choose the Food You Leave for Your Pets, Carefully
+Choose the Food you Leave for your Pets

 One of the most common pet safety tips is to keep food sweetened with xylitol and chocolates away since these are poisonous for pets.
 Though most fur parents know this rule, it’s still worth repeating because it can save a pet during the holidays.